mars-planet/mars_city/servers/solarstorm/doc/swds.rst

 As an instance `such data file from the GOES warehouse
 <http://www.swpc.noaa.gov/ftpdir/warehouse/2008/2008_DSD.txt>`_
 seems to be highly inconsistent.
 Almost all of the entries in such file have 0 as flare values.
-Such inconsistencis can harm the training of the neural network.
+Such inconsistencies can harm the training of the neural network.

 Composition